The minor in special education is designed to meet two broad goals:

 2. To begin the process of candidates becoming certified in LBS I at the master's level by offering undergraduates the opportunity to take classes that would result in advanced standing in the Aurora University Master of Arts in Special Education (M.A.S.E.).

 Therefore, this minor will enable regular education teachers to enter the workforce with additional knowledge for the inclusive classroom.
-The minor will also allow undergraduates the potential to achieve advanced standing for a graduate degree (M.A.S.E.), which would carry an LBS I certification, complementary to their Elementary or Secondary classroom certification achieved with the B.A./B.S.
-Candidates should note that a maximum of 14 hours of advanced standing can be awarded.
-To become certified in LBS I at the undergraduate level, a candidate must major in special education.
-A final alternative for candidates is to take only three courses in special education, which will result in an undergraduate "concentration" but not a minor.
+The minor will also allow undergraduates the potential to achieve advanced standing for a graduate degree (MASE), which would carry an LBS I endorsement, complementary to their elementary or secondary classroom licensure and endorsement achieved with the BA/BS.
+To become endorsed in LBS I at the undergraduate level, a candidate must major in special education; an endorsement for a restricted range of grades is possible, but it may not be possible if the candidate wishes to graduate in four years.

 Candidates should be aware that graduate school standards maintain that a grade of "C" or lower as being unacceptable academic performance.
 Graduate school expectations will apply to any undergraduate who elects to pursue this minor and who then plans to apply for advanced standing for a M.A.S.E. degree at a later date Coursework completed in the undergraduate courses that does not meet the standards of the graduate school may need to be repeated at the master's level at the discretion of the graduate school admission committee for special education.

-SPED3815 Strategies and Assistive Technology for Students with Low Incidence and Multiple Disabilities (3)
+SPED3815 Strategies and Assistive Technology for Students with Low Incidence (4)

 SPED/EDU3860 Psychological/Educational Assessment of Students with Disabilities/Assessment of Bilingual Students (4)

 Note: Some courses require acceptance into the School of Education and/or passage of the TAP.